-For the most part, Richmond is a classy city: Jeffersonian architecture, cobblestone streets, Sunday brunches, etc, etc. Even during the holidays, areas like historic Monument Avenue keep their Christmas decorations full of class- like this fancy little tree below.
+For the most part, Richmond is a classy city: historic architecture, cobblestone streets, Sunday brunches, etc, etc. Even during the holidays, historic downtown streets keep their Christmas decorations full of class- like this fancy little tree below.

-But I’d be lying if I told you that Monument Avenue Christmas decor was the norm around Richmond these days.
+But I’d be lying if I told you that fancy downtown Christmas decor was the norm around Richmond these days.
 This is actually the time of year where other parts of the city are happy to embrace their tacky side.
 Hence our beloved and famous (infamous?)
 Tacky Light Tour.

 I can’t claim to be an expert on the Tacky Light Tour, but what I do know is that it’s basically a list of homes in the area boasting outrageous Christmas light displays.
 How outrageous?
 Well, to even be considered for the tour you’re required to have a MINIMUM of 40,000 lights.
 Most strands have maybe 50 lights?
 100 lights?
 Either way, you do the math required to get to 40,000.